 A student still interested in pursuing an Honors after these discussions must submit to the department chair a completed proposal by the first Friday in April.

 Download Honors Proposal Form:

 The full faculty of the department will meet to approve proposals, and students will be notified of the outcome within one week.
 Students studying abroad should communicate their desire to pursue Honors and suggest a working thesis even though they are off campus.
 They must submit to the department an Honors Proposal Form by September 15th.
 Approved students pursue their projects as the independent research portion of the Senior Seminar during the fall semester and take a two to four credit Honors Independent course with their adviser in the spring.

 The defense before the committee must occur before the date in April set by the Director of Academic Programs.
-The format for the defense is not prescribed, but traditionally it begins with the candidate giving a 10-15 minute formal presentation of their work, which may be open to the Classics community and invited guests.
+The format for the defense is not prescribed, but traditionally it begins with the candidate giving a 10-15 minute formal presentation of their work, which may be open to the Classical Mediterranean and Middle East community and invited guests.
 The student then entertains questions from the Committee for no more than an hour.
 Committee members will then deliberate privately on its recommendation to fail, pass, or encourage publication of the project.
 The Committee may recommend a pass contingent upon the completion of specified corrections and changes.

 December 15: First Progress Report due to the Honors adviser.
 This report reviews the work done over the first semester, describes the Honors Committee and establishes a timeline for completion of the Project.
 At this time a determination is made whether a student should continue to pursue the project in the spring semester or default in favor of the less stringent capstone experience.

 February 15: Second Progress Report due to the adviser.
 This report reviews the shape of the argument, the development of the thesis, and makes adjustments to the timeline.
 A final title must be articulated.
 A date should now be set for the oral defense.